bwolmarans/simplefiringrange/README.md

 click and make a database named brett

-click and make a table named users with this structure:
+click and make a table ( NOT manually, copy and paste the SQL below into the SQL box in phpmyadmin ) named users with this structure:

 username: varchar 111